 The History of Art and Architecture is an historical discipline that seeks to reintegrate the work of art or architecture into its original context of making and reception, foregrounding its status as both historical artifact and act of social communication.
 At the same time, the discipline also seeks to understand the ways in which cultural artifacts transcend the historical moment of their initial creation and consumption, taking on a wide range of meanings in later historical periods, including our own.
 Works of art and architecture are studied as physical manifestations of human imagination and creativity that shape and are shaped by the aesthetic, cultural, political, religious, social, and economic forces of a specific moment in human history, but we also think of them as living objects, the meanings of which develop and change over time.

-Over the 144 years of history of art and architecture at Harvard, generations of undergraduates and graduates have pursued studies in the Department, housed in the buildings of the Fogg Museum of Art (1895-1984) and Sackler Building (1985 to the present day).
+Over the 144 years of history of art and architecture at Harvard, generations of undergraduates and graduates have pursued studies in the Department, housed in the Fogg Museum of Art (1895-1984) and the Department building at 485 Broadway (1985 to the present day).
 While many have gone on to careers in the academy, museums, the arts and in criticism, others have continued to apply what they have learned at Harvard and to gain benefit from skills in visual and textual analysis, criticism, expanded powers of discernment, and the broad knowledge of human creativity.